What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 But for creative testing?
 The evidence is mixed.
 Research teams we talked to described focus groups as “expensive directional signals at best.”
 The problems are structural: small sample sizes (8–12 people), groupthink dynamics, moderator bias, and participants who perform rather than react authentically.

 Are focus groups worth it?
 For creative evaluation specifically, we’d argue the ROI has shifted.
-The same budget that buys one traditional focus group session can run dozens of synthetic focus group tests across multiple creative variants.
+The same budget that buys one traditional focus group session can run dozens of audience panel tests across multiple creative variants.
 You trade some human unpredictability for consistency, speed, and the ability to actually iterate before launch.

 The question isn’t “focus groups vs. no research”—it’s “which research method fits the question you’re asking and the timeline you have?”